Info: 612-626-3333; fax: 612-624-8941

 Pioneer Hall is a four-story coeducational residence hall housing 718 residents.
 Pioneer is one of four halls located on adjacent blocks known collectively as the "Superblock" on the Minneapolis east bank campus.
 Pioneer houses a dining center and shares it with Frontier Hall which is connected by tunnel.
 Pioneer is near several sports arenas, the University Hospital/Health Sciences complex, and Stadium Village (a local shopping and eating area).
-Pioneer is easily accessible by foot, bike, free campus connector and shuttle system, and soon to be completed - light rail.
+Pioneer is easily accessible by foot, bike, free campus connector and shuttle system, and the light rail.
 The colonial architecture of Pioneer was constructed in shifts.
 The hall's south side was built in 1930 and the north side in 1934.

 Hall's Information Desk is open 24 hours a day, 7 days a week.
 This is the location of your mail, IDEA check out items, and is staffed by knowledgeable students and staff.
 Please review the other tab sections for more details.

 Who can live here

 For more information about the housing guarantee please visit our Application Process page.

 Foundation for Success

 The fundamental philosophy of the University residence halls and apartments is that students grow and develop while they live in University Housing.
 To help students achieve their personal and academic goals and become well-rounded individuals, we begin by meeting their basic needs by providing comfortable, well-maintained living environments and nutritious food.
 The University Housing community and its staff provide appropriate challenges and support to enable student growth and development.